daedalus/stack_smashing/README.md

 Lets Introduce the nop-sled:

 The NOOP instruction tells the CPU to do nothing and move to the next instruction.
-The nop sled is like: pincture boba fet falling into the sarlac pit.
+The nop sled is like: pincture Boba Fet falling into the Sarlacc pit.
 Anywhere we land into the middle of a nop-sled we end up in the same place.
 And in the end of the nop-sled we are going to put our shellcode.
 Then our main idea is to put a big enought nop-sled that takes almost all the buffer up to almost the address where rip is.